New Staff Q and A with Shawna Benston, JD, MBE, Director of Programs

 What's something that students and colleagues should know about you?

 I love working with and supporting members of the community at all points in the career trajectory: undergraduate and graduate students, postdoctoral fellows, early career and seasoned faculty, and staff and administration working to create valuable educational programming and events.
-I've seen how this these folks are links in developmental story that improves all of us in common cause.
+I've seen how these folks are links in developmental story that improves all of us in common cause.

 Besides your work, what's something that you're passionate about?